xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 All tests passed (206 assertions in 18 test cases)
 ```

 This is provided for you to get feedback on your code.
 You can attempt to fix it and prepare it for submission once it passes all the tests.
-Once submitted, a set of similar tests will be run on your solution.
+Once submitted, a set of similar tests will be run on your solution. **Please notice that points will be deducted even if you pass all the tests but did not use pointer notation for the functions that required it.**

 #### Submission
 You are expected to submit your zip file in Canvas by the specified deadline.
 The zip file name must match your Tracks ID.
 For instance, if your Tracks ID is *aLastname2016* then your zip file should be called **aLastname2016.zip**.
 Resubmissions are allowed.
 Canvas will slightly alter the file name to indicate a resubmission with the same file name.
 This is expected and the grading software will obtain your latest submission as long as you keep submitting files named *aLastname2016.zip*.
 The zip file should only contain the `functions.h` file.